Netcracker/DRNavigator/documentation/Architecture.md

   logging-dir-size: 256
   bind-address: 0.0.0.0
   bind-port: 8080

+module: default
 ```

 where:
  - `sites` is the list of kubernetes clusters.
  - `sm-client` is the section for specific settings for `sm-client` as logging, listening port and ip in daemon mode and other.
+ - `module` is the property which define module would execute part of the specific logic.
+If the parameter `module` is not defined, the [`default`](/sc-modules/default.py) one will be used.

 ## Examples of using sm-client